-We believe love is love and that’s what children need above all else when they find themselves in a foster home for whatever length of time and under any circumstances.
+All sexualities and gender identities are welcome to become foster and adoptive parents at Victor FFA.
+Love is love and that’s what children need above all else when they find themselves in a foster care.

-That care can be found in a home with those who sincerely want to support a child, and we don’t think that is limited to certain gender identities or sexualities.
+We believe that care is found in homes with those who sincerely want to support a child and we don’t think that is limited to certain gender identities or sexualities.

-Every child deserves a loving and supporting home and to be a kid.
-Unfortunately, LGBTQ+ foster youth face many hardships and discrimination, even in 2020.
+Every child deserves a loving and supporting home and to be who they truly are.
+Unfortunately, LGBTQ+ foster youth face many hardships and discrimination.

 LGBTQ+ Foster Youth